The Superior Foes of Spider-Man: Plot

-The next day the remaining members of the Sinister Six (now missing Living Brain and Shocker) start their heist on The Owl's compound none the wiser of Myers' multiple back stabbings the day before.
-Things initially go well for the team despite heavy conflict, but Myers quickly splits off from his three remaining teammates and allows Sanders, Lincoln, and Overdrive to be captured by The Owl's forces.
-Myers then reveals that at no point does he believe The Owl ever had the head of Silvermane, nor does he even believes it exists.
+The next day the remaining members of the Sinister Six (now missing Living Brain and Shocker) start their heist on Owl's compound none the wiser of Myers' multiple back stabbings the day before.
+Things initially go well for the team despite heavy conflict, but Myers quickly splits off from his three remaining teammates and allows Sanders, Lincoln, and Overdrive to be captured by Owl's forces.
+Myers then reveals that at no point does he believe Owl ever had the head of Silvermane, nor does he even believes it exists.
 He tricked not only his team, but also The Chameleon, just to steal his real prize, a painting of Doctor Doom that Doom himself had commissioned years ago.
-Myers believes the painting to be of high worth, and escapes The Owl's compound with the painting while leaving his former three teammates for dead.
+Myers believes the painting to be of high worth, and escapes Owl's compound with the painting while leaving his former three teammates for dead.
 With all of his former teammates dead, and him being the only one who knows about the painting, Myers believes he can become a major crime lord all by himself without having to split the money.

 However unbeknownst to Myers, the head of Silvermane does exist, and through a series of coincidences, Schultz who has survived Myers' murder attempt comes into possession of the head at a junkyard.
-Back in The Owl's base, Owl prepares to slowly torture and kill the three captured members.
+Back in his base, Owl prepares to slowly torture and kill the three captured members.
 Lincoln then reveals to the shock of everyone that she is the daughter of the crime lord Tombstone and asked her father for rescue, to which he obliges.
-The Owl escapes the ensuing chaos while Lincoln, Sanders, and Overdrive escape with Tombstone and his men.
+Owl escapes the ensuing chaos while Lincoln, Sanders, and Overdrive escape with Tombstone and his men.
 Realizing that Myers was lying to them the whole time, but not entirely sure to what degree, the three split up to find Myers.
 Myers himself is also having a hard time, after lying to Mach VII about his whereabouts the day before, he is then visited by the Chameleon who tortures him until finding the painting of Doom shoddily hidden in haste.
 The Chameleon then tells Myers that he is taking the painting as reparation, and that their business together is concluded.